Education Project for Out of School Children

 Free and compulsory elementary education is a constitutional assurance and is a fundamental right to children in India.
-Despite continuous efforts there is a significant number of children who have either never been or have dropped out of school, specially the children from slum migrant families remain outside the periphery of quality education.
-Thus, Non formal education plays a very vital role in the rural & slum areas.
+Despite continuous efforts there is a significant number of children who have either never been or have dropped out of school, especially the children from slum migrant families remain outside the periphery of quality education.
+Thus, non formal education plays a very vital role in the rural & slum areas to provide education for underprivileged Children.
 It has proven to be a viable alternative to formal primary education for 5-14 year age group of children who cannot afford formal.

 The proposed model is moving away from the conventional bridge model and working towards creating a resilience model for the betterment and improvement of the children.